septsea/det/dokumentaro/about building the book.md

 <!-- spell-checker: enable -->

-You might be curious about why I do not use `latexmk` here.
-Here are my considerations:
+You might be curious about why `latexmk` is not used here.
+Two reasons:
 - `latexmk` is not (yet) part of a default installation of MikTeX, but can be installed manually if needed.
 However, because MikTeX does not contain Perl, on which `latexmk` depends, one has to install Perl manually in order to use `latexmk` (if there is no Perl executable file).
 (If one is willing to install Perl, one is highly recommended using `latexmk`.)
 - MikTeX does include `texify`, which is an alternative to `latexmk` and does not depend on Perl as `latexmk` does, as part of a default installation of MikTeX.
 However, `texify` does not get along well with `biber`.
 (The issue existed many years ago and has not been fixed yet.)

-Well, I choose to continue using TeX Live instead.
-The reason for which I did the experiment was simply that I was kind enough.
+Given the above considerations, I decide that I keep using TeX Live for this project.

-Postscript: The package `fandol` (a few Chinese fonts) can be installed, if needed.
+Postscript: The package `fandol` (a set of a few Chinese fonts) can be installed, if needed.